HenrikMoe/Service-Infrastructure/README.md

 valu = const like 5 in this industry?

-revperyr= scenarioed revenue from BT licensing
+revperyr= scenarioed revenue from BT licensing sched

+ioi agreements? examples

 Service infrastructure for  https://jinsei.ai.